braedenbucher/ascii-sandbox/README.md

          \|__|__|__|__|__|__|    \|__| \|__| \|__|__|__|
 ```
 ## Usage
-To create a 'scene' per se, construct a blockrenderer object with the height, width, and depth of your space (respectively).
+To create a scene to render, construct a blockrenderer object with the height, width, and depth of your space (respectively).
 ```java
 blockrenderer b = new blockrenderer(10, 8, 4);
 ```
-Then, create the sorted coordinate list of your blockrenderer scene, which will allow the printer to know in which order to print blocks.
+Next, create the sorted coordinate list of your blockrenderer scene, which will allow the printer to know in which order to print blocks.
+You can skip this step and input the value directly into the draw method call if you wish, but I find this to be easier to read.
 ```java
 int[][][][] order = getSortedCoordinates(b.blocks());
 ```
-Now if you wanted to simply render the grid right then and there, you can draw the grid to the canvas and display it:
+Printing the scene is composed of 2 calls.
+The draw() method maps the 3d scene to the canvas, and then the display() method builds a string of the scene to print out to the terminal.
 ```java
 draw(b.blocks(),b.canvas(), order);
 display(b.canvas);
 ```
-I did, however, make some methods to allow for a rain-like effect with blocks piling up on the scene to demonstrate it's utility:
+To test it's functionality, there are a few methods to simulate a rain-like effect with blocks piling up:
 ```java
 b.randomize(b.blocks);
 while(true) {